What is the WAC Fellows Program?

 - Assemble a team of 3-5 full-time faculty from your department or college, who are interested in participating in the WAC Fellows Program.
 Team members can come from one department or from several departments or programs across your college.
 Our experience shows that the most productive work happens in groups of 3-5 faculty members.

-- Contact WAC Director Pavel Zemliansky at firstname.lastname@example.org who will further discuss the program with you and answer your questions.
+- Contact WAC to further discuss the program.
 These conversations will help us better understand your needs.

 If you are wondering what it is like to be a WAC Fellow, please visit the Faculty Testimonials page where recent program participants share their impressions of the experience.

-If your group of faculty, department, or college is interested in participating in a future WAC Fellows Program, please e-mail WAC Director Pavel Zemliansky at email@example.com.
+If your group of faculty, department, or college is interested in participating in a future WAC Fellows Program, email WAC.